Multi-Channel Attribution: An Easy Guide for Merchants (2025)

 Con: May undervalue earlier touchpoints that contributed to brand awareness.

-Position-based attribution is a multi channel attribution model that takes into account both the timing and order of customer interactions with marketing channels.
+Position-based attribution (or U-Shaped Attribution Model) is a multi channel attribution model that takes into account both the timing and order of customer interactions with marketing channels.
 This model gives the most credit to the first and last interactions while distributing the rest among middle touchpoints.
+By giving more weight to the first and last touchpoints, position-based attribution can help you identify which channels are effective at both attracting new customers and encouraging repeat purchases.

 Example: If a customer interacts with four channels before buying, this model might assign: